npg70/galbreath-old/galbreath-john-abt-1710.md

 ***John Galbreath***, of unknown parents, born say 1710.
 He married at Campbeltown on 3 Dec 1732[^marriage] to **Isobell Clark**, also of unknown lineage.
 She was perhaps born around 1711.

 The record for John Galbreath in [FamilySearch](https://www.familysearch.org/tree/person/family/K4TQ-M69) has bad parents and birth data (comes after marriage and first child), multiple wives of same name.
 However the children records look ok.
+Oddly for 15 children, only the last John, seems to have any records.
+Old Parish Records also recorded the children under Galbreath, Calbraith, and Galbraith.
+The use of "Calbraith" is a bit unusual for the time in Campbeltown,

-Children of John and Isobell (Clark) Galbreath, all baptized in Campbeltown:[^c1][^c2]:
+Children of John and Isobell (Clark) Galbreath, all baptized in Campbeltown:[^c1][^c2]

-All children recorded in Campbeltown parish under Galbreath and Calbraith (and some under Galbraith as well).

 1. Daniel Galbreath, b.
 3 Feb 1734.
 Assumed died young.
 2. James Galbreath, b.
 Jan 1735.